 However, it is not just during the special times when a CFO comes in handy.
 An outsourced CFO can offer insights for continuous financial improvements.
 They can provide cost-benefit analysis through operations to confirm a company’s finances are at peak performance.

 These are just a few of the reasons for hiring an outsourced CFO.
-However, perhaps the most significant advantage to consulting with CM Solutions is that no matter what lifecycle stage a company is in, we can offer a financial officer who is an expert in your company’s specific financial strategy needs.
+However, perhaps the most significant advantage to consulting with Quadrant Advisory is that no matter what lifecycle stage a company is in, we can offer a financial officer who is an expert in your company’s specific financial strategy needs.
 Contact us today to get started!